proknow/proknow-python/README.md

 ## Packaging & Release

-To release an updated package, first make sure the version has been updated in setup.py.
-Then run the following.
+First, make sure the version has been updated in setup.py.
+Then run the following within the virtual environment.

 ```sh
 $ rm -rf dist build */*.egg-info *.egg-info